norton120/pirate_baby/content/posts/50_first_dates_with_memgpt.md

 Large Language Models are, in reality, just functions.
 You input at least one argument (text) and they output in kind.
 This output is the product of the model's business logic, combined parameters, and internal arguments - one of those arguments being the training data used to develop the inference model.
 This training data serves as the model's "memories"; without it the LLM would output very little of value, similar to a holding a deep conversation with a newborn.
 The training data "memories" in an large language model are fixed at inference time, exactly like Lucy's memories in the movie.
 She has developed experiences and gathered information up to a very specific point (in her case, the day of her accident); from that day forward, she interprets stimuli based on the exact state of her mind, her memories, at that time.
 This is _precisely_ how inference with a large language model operates - fixed to the moment the training was complete, and the resulting function was pickled.

 Each time the LLM function is executed (we will refer to this as a _turn_) is exactly like one day for Lucy.
-If you've turned turned the temperature down on your model enough to be deterministic, then each turn with the same input will look exactly like Lucy's early routi
+If you've turned turned the temperature down on your model enough to be deterministic, then each turn with the same input will look exactly like Lucy's early routine, repeating the same day over and over (and baking a lot of identical birthday cakes).
+The LLM cannot form new "memories" as a pure inference endpoint.

+## The
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbNDk5NTUwMzkwLDY3OTI2NjM5MCw4NTI4NT
+eyJoaXN0b3J5IjpbMjM3NDMxOTkyLDY3OTI2NjM5MCw4NTI4NT
 g0OCwtMTg3NzA2Mzc5MSwyMTcyNjUwLC0yMDUzMTc1NTU3LC0y
 MDMzNzI3MTY1LC0xMzI3MjMyNzY1LC02NTcwNjk0MzEsOTQ2Nj
 gyODc3LDE3MDkwMTE1NjIsMTIxOTI1MTY0MywtMTk0NzEyNTQ5